Real Estate is a Popular Investment Choice

 Finance the Purchase

-While paying 100% of the purchase price and transaction costs with funds from your CamaPlan account is the easiest way to purchase real estate, the IRS does allow the purchase to be financed.
+While paying 100% of the purchase price and real estate transaction costs with funds from your CamaPlan account is the easiest way to purchase real estate, the IRS does allow the purchase to be financed.
 Here are the guidelines:

 Any financing received must be extended as a non-recourse loan – i.e., the lender must agree to seek no other assets or monies from the Cama account in the event of default except title to the purchased property.
-The financed debt, like other property expenses, must be paid with funds from the account or income generated by the property.
+The financed debt, like other property expenses, must be paid with investment funds from the account or income generated by the property.
 The loan should also meet these requirements:

 - The amount may not exceed 70% of the property’s value.